Arithmetic positivity on toric varieties: Metrized -divisors

 \begin{rem} The definition of pseudo-effective given here differs from the one in \cite[Definition 2.2.25]{Lazarsfeld:posit_I} because we are not assuming that the variety $X$ is projective.
 For projective normal varieties, both definitions are equivalent. \end{rem}

 We now introduce metrized divisors and metrized $\R$-divisors on varieties over global fields.
 Throughout the rest of this section, $X$ will be a normal proper variety over a global field $\K$ of dimension $n$.
 For each place $v\in \mathfrak M_{\K}$, we denote by $X_{v}^{\an}$ the $v$-adic analytification of $X$.
-In the Archimedean case, $X_{v}^{\an}$ is an analytic space over $\R$ or $\C$ while, in the non-Archimedean case, it is a Berkovich space (see for instance~\cite[\S 1.1 and 1.2]{BurgosPhilipponSombra:agtvmmh}).
+In the Archimedean case, if $\K_v\simeq \C$, then $X_{v}^{\an}$ is an analytic space over $\C$, whereas if $\K_v\simeq \R$, then $X_{v}^{\an}$ is an analytic space over $\R$, that is, an analytic space over $\C$ together with an antilinear involution (see for instance~\cite[Remark 1.1.5]{BurgosPhilipponSombra:agtvmmh}).
+In the non-Archimedean case, $X_{v}^{\an}$ is a Berkovich space (see \cite[\S 1.2]{BurgosPhilipponSombra:agtvmmh}).
 Similarly, a line bundle $L$ on $X$ defines a collection of analytic line bundles $\{L^{\an}_{v}\}_{v\in \mathfrak{M}_{\K}}$.

 Following {\it loc. cit.}, all considered metrics will be continuous, by definition.
 For $v\in \mathfrak M_{\K}$, a metric $\|\cdot\|_{v}$ on $L_{v}^{\an}$ is \emph{semipositive} if it is the uniform limit of a sequence of semipositive smooth (respectively algebraic) metrics in the Archimedean (respectively non-Archimedean) case.
 The metric $\|\cdot\|_{v}$ is \emph{DSP} if it is the quotient of two semipositive ones.
 A metric on $L$ is, by definition, an adelic collection of metrics $\|\cdot\|_{v}$ on $L_{v}^{\an}$, ${v\in \mathfrak M_{K}}$.
 Such a collection is \emph{quasi-algebraic} if there is an integral model which defines the metric $\|\cdot\|_{v}$ except for a finite number of $v$.
-We refer to \cite[\S 1.1, 1.3 and 1.4]{BurgosPhilipponSombra:agtvmmh} for the precise definitions and more details.
+We refer to \cite[Chapter 1]{BurgosPhilipponSombra:agtvmmh} for the precise definitions and more details.

 \begin{defn} For $v\in \mathfrak{M}_{\K}$, a \emph{$v$-adically metrized divisor} on $X$ is a pair $\ov D=(D,\|\cdot\|)$ formed by a divisor and a metric on the analytic line bundle $\mathcal{O}(D)_{v}^{\an}$.
 We say that $\ov D$ is \emph{smooth} (in the Archimedean case), \emph{algebraic} (in the non-Archimedean case), or \emph{semipositive} (smooth or algebraic) if so is the metric $\|\cdot\|$.
 The \emph{$v$-adic Green function} of $\ov D$ is the function $g_{\ov D}\colon X_{v}^{\an}\setminus |D|\to \R$ given by